TodePond/TodePondDotCom/wikiblogarden/cellpond/the-weirdest-thing/readme.md

 ### User choice

-Alternatively, the user could decide what we use at a source.
+Alternatively, the user could decide what we use as a source.
 They can stamp two cells (one on each side of the diagram) to show that one should be used as the source for the other.

 They can also stamp just *one* cell to show that it *isn't* the same as anything else.